matvop/FavIt/proposal.md

   * Prompt user for login and password
   * Configuration settings for camera's network info(i.e. IP, user name, password, ports).
   * Interface to monitor video streams and edit configuration settings, as well as search for recordings.
++ Front-End Structure
+  * Main page
+    * Video streams with nav bar on left
+  * System Configuration
+    *

 ## Timeline:
-1. Writing the Python module to record the camera(s). - primary focus until solved
+1. Writing the Python module to record and store snapshots and combine into video. - primary focus until solved
-1. Provide user with ability to search/view recorded video. - secondary since full motion video rec/play may not be possible(snapshots are a fall-back)
+1. Provide user with ability to view recorded video.
 1. Build a database solution to store and retrieve video/images along with configuration settings.
 1. Develop a user interface using HTML, CSS, and JavaScript will follow once the above tasks have been completed.